Mouneshgouda/Python/Lab_files/set2prblemstatement.md

 - Initializes the `account_number`, `customer`, and `balance` attributes.

 #### Methods:
 - `deposit(amount)`: Deposits the given amount into the account.
-Returns a success message with the updated balance.
+Returns a success message with the updated balance.self,amount,balance,+=
+- return amount ,self.balance
 - `withdraw(amount)`: Withdraws the given amount from the account if the balance is sufficient.
-Returns a success message with the updated balance, or a message indicating insufficient balance.
+Returns a success message with the updated balance, or a message indicating insufficient balance.amount,<,=,self.balance,self.balance,-=,amount
+- return
-- `details()`: Returns a string displaying the account number, customer details, and current balance.
+- `details()`: Returns a string displaying the account number, customer.details, and current s.balance.

 ### 3. Bank Class